retr0reg/mygrad/README.md

 hand replicating a neural network, back propagation from chain rule according to Andrej Karpathy micrograd with neovim, great way to learn neural network under the hood, while practising my calculus (shoutout to 3b1b) and vim skills.

+All of this project is made up from almost two thing:

+1. `Value` - a wrapper for a numerical values, with support of finding derivative and gradient (chain-rule aka backprop)
+2. `Neurons`, `Layers`, `MLP` - wrapper for Value & backprop

 ## Problem that I had implementing myself w/ heuristics

 1. Why not recursion for back propagation? why is topological sort?